skip to content

 In CM, the stacking Green Circle mechanic from the last phase of NM will spawn from the start of the encounter.
 If there are fewer than three players inside of the green circle when it closes, it will explode, downing the entire squad.

 The player marked with the Green should always stay with the group behind the boss.
-If Minister Li is in a corner, this is self-explanatory, but if he is in the center of the platform, be prepared to use Stability to counter the Cleave’s knockback.
+If Minister Li is in a corner, this is self-explanatory, but if he is in the center of the platform, be prepared to use to counter the Cleave’s knockback.
 You can also rotate with Minister Li to stand behind his Cleave, but make sure that the required number of players is also rotating with the Green.

 The Enforcer, Ritualist and Mindblade